-If you are dissatisfied and wish to request a review of our decision or make a complaint about how your request has been handled you should write to the Information Access Team at the address below or e-mail icoaccessinformation@ico.org.uk.
+If you are dissatisfied and wish to request a review of our decision or make a complaint about how your request has been handled you should write to the Information Access Team at accessicoinformation@ico.org.uk, or at the address below.

-Your request for internal review should be submitted to us within 40 working days of receipt by you of this response.
-Any such request received after this time will only be considered at the discretion of the Commissioner.
+Your request for internal review should be submitted to us within 40 working days of your receipt of this response.
+Any such request received after this time will be considered only at the discretion of the Commissioner.

-If having exhausted the review process you are not content that your request or review has been dealt with correctly, you have a further right of appeal to this office in our capacity as the statutory complaint handler under the legislation.
+If having exhausted the review process, you are not content that your request or review has been dealt with correctly you have a further right of appeal to this office in our capacity as the statutory complaint handler under the legislation.

-To make such an application, please write to our Customer Contact Team at the address given or visit our website if you wish to make a complaint under the FOIA.
+To make such an application, please write to our FOI Complaints and Compliance team at the address given, or visit our website at Official information concern | ICO.